Tigray: New wave of abuse in Ethiopia, rights groups report | DW | 16.12.2021

 They spoke to 31 people in western Tigray who described the surge of abuses.

-"When the people tried to escape... (the Fano) attacked them with machetes and axes," a 34-year-old farmer told them.
+"When the people tried to escape... [the Fano] attacked them with machetes and axes," a 34-year-old farmer told them, referring to an Amhara militia group.
 "We were passing bodies and we were all in shock ...
 After we calmed down, we noticed that there were more bodies there too.
 Everywhere you turned, there would be five, 10 bodies."

 According to witnesses, whose stories were partly corroborated by satellite imagery, Amhara security forces, including the region's police and members of local militia, Fano, rounded people up and took people to makeshift detention sites.